nhsengland/mm-healthfair/docs/index.md

 ## Running experiments
 For running experiments on different models and datasets, you can create different processed data files by running `prepare_data.py` with a variety of command-line arguments.
 For example, you may wish to explore different imputation methods with `--impute` or remove the resampling of time-series data to only use the exact frequency of events `--no_resample`.

-Currently two fusion strategies are implemented `mag` and `concat` which can be specified in the config file.
+Currently two fusion strategies are implemented: `mag` and `concat` which can be specified in the config file.